-Fractional Calculus, Fractional Stochastic Calculus, including Rough-Paths, with Applications
+Fractional Calculus and Fractional Stochastic Calculus, with Applications

 There are two distinct prominent topics in the theory of stochastic processes: the theory of fractional processes (including stochastic differential equations and stochastic partial differential equations with respect to fractional processes), and the theory of stochastic differential equations and stochastic partial differential equations with fractional operators.
 These topics are connected via fractional calculus.
 Fractional calculus is deterministic (not stochastic), and is simply a specific set of tools and methods.
 However, mastering these methods allows one not only to consider the analytical properties of the solutions of the above equations, but also to apply them to problems in physics, mechanics, functioning of communication systems, finance, economics, statistics, and many other applications.